tota-dart/tota-website/pages/docs/pages.md

 Pages are written in Markdown (`.md`) format and stored in the pages directory.
 Tota will convert these files to HTML and save them in the `public` directory when your site is built.

-The pages directory location can be changed in the [configuration](/docs/configuration#directory) settings:
+The pages directory location can be changed in the directory [configuration](/docs/configuration#directory).

 ```bash
 TOTA_PAGES_DIR="pages"